Ronald McDonald House Southern New Jersey is one of more than 370 houses in 43 countries and regions across the globe.

 In 1998, we built our home in its current location in the heart of Camden.
 Our four-story brick building includes 25 comfortable bedrooms with private baths, a tranquil garden, convenient kitchen, large dining room, living room with fireplace, TV lounges, laundry rooms, and internet access for parents to keep in touch with other family members and to do research on their child’s condition.

-This is a child-focused facility with well-equipped playrooms, a basketball hoop, teen room, video games, and a decorative theme reminiscent of the Jersey shore, complete with fish tanks and whimsical artwork.
-The bedrooms each have a unique theme, such as Campbell Soup Vegetable Garden, Nascar, Avengers, Legos and sports teams.
+This is a child-focused facility with well-equipped playrooms, a basketball hoop, teen room, video games, and comfortable family spaces, complete with fish tanks and whimsical artwork.
+The bedrooms each have a unique theme, such as Campbell Soup Vegetable Garden, Nascar, Avengers, Legos and Sports.